ORIGYN-SA/CanDB/README.md

 To learn how set up a single canister example with SingleCanisterCanDB see the `examples/singleCanister` folder
 * `examples/singleCanister/simpleDB` is a basic example how one might setup and integrate various canister APIs with CanDB.
 * `examples/singleCanister/transactionsApp` goes into building a transactions API.
-This is a more complicated example that takes one through defining user access patterns and then designing your primary and sort keys to meet those requirements.
+This is a more complicated example that takes one through defining user access patterns and then designing your partition and sort keys to meet those requirements.

 <br/>